7Block Labs

 3. Automate Incident Response

-• Integrate with CI/CD pipelines for automatic rollback or pausing.
+• Connect with your CI/CD pipelines to enable automatic rollbacks or pauses when needed.

 4. Regular Audits and Testing